Roanne666/bindora/README.md

 Try to avoid using `.value` to manipulate values, as it lacks type checking in the editor and may only report errors during runtime.
 Instead, use `set_value()` and `get_value()` functions which perform type checking at the editor stage.

 ### Binding Management
 `Binding` will automatically recognize whether the node exists and recycle it.
-If you need to manually recycle it, you can use the `destroy()` method.
+If you need to manually recycle it, you can use the `_dispose()` method.

 ### When to Use `ReactiveResource`
 For most cases, using `Ref` will suffice.
 However, in some cases, using `ReactiveResource` can provide better performance.
 Here are a few examples: